How are pituitary tumors diagnosed?

 MRI scans use radio waves and strong magnets to create detailed pictures of the inside of the body.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
 A contrast material called gadolinium is sometimes injected into a vein to improve the quality of the image.

 MRI scans are very helpful in looking at the brain and spinal cord and are considered to be the best way to identify pituitary tumors of all types.
-The images they provide are usually more detailed than those from CT scans (see below).
-MRI can show macroadenomas of the pituitary gland, as well as most microadenomas.
-But MRI may not be able to detect microadenomas that are smaller than 3 mm (about 1/8 inch) across.
+MRI images are usually more detailed than those from CT scans (see below).
+They can show macroadenomas of the pituitary gland, as well as most microadenomas.
+But MRI might not detect microadenomas that are smaller than 3 mm (about 1/8 inch) across.
 Sometimes the MRI scan will show a small abnormality in the pituitary that has nothing to do with the patient’s symptoms.
 Between 5% and 25% of healthy people have some minor abnormality of the pituitary gland that shows up on an MRI scan.

 MRI scans can take a long time – often up to an hour.
 You have to lie inside a narrow tube, sometimes with a small frame around your head, which can be confining and may upset people with a fear of enclosed spaces.
-Newer, open MRI machines may help with this, but they may provide less detailed images and can’t be used in all cases.
-The machine also makes buzzing and clicking noises that may be disturbing.
+Newer, open MRI machines may help with this, but the images might not be as detailed, so they can’t be used in all cases.
+The MRI machine also makes buzzing and clicking noises that may be disturbing.
 Some people may need medicine to help them relax for the test.

 Computed tomography (CT) scan